Italica: Roman colony in western Andalusia, not far from Seville. Its amphitheater is one of its best-preserved

 The amphitheater of Italica is very well-preserved.
 You can still recognize the stairs on the outside, which made it possible to reach the upper seats, and several structures in the center of the arena.
 Among these were elevators, which were once used to bring wild animals into the arena, where they could be killed by hunters.

-In the amphitheater, an interesting votive offering was discovered: a slab of marble with two pairs of feet -obviously the part of the body that had been cured-, dedicated to Juno Caelestis, a goddess who was originally from Carthage.
-It is now in Seville's Museo Arqueológico.
+In the amphitheater, an interesting votive offering was discovered: a slab of marble with two pairs of feet - obviously the part of the body that had been cured -, dedicated to Juno Caelestis, a goddess who was originally from Carthage.
+This is now in Seville's Museo Arqueológico.